nsnam/ns-3-dev-git/doc/manual/source/python.rst

     $ apt install docker.io

-To allow an unprivileged user to use Docker, perform the following
+To allow an unprivileged user to use Docker, perform the following:

 .. sourcecode:: bash

-    $ apt install docker.io
+    $ sudo chmod 666 /var/run/docker.sock

-Then execute the following steps to get a shell:
+The following command will obtain a raw shell for an Ubuntu 20.04 image:

 .. sourcecode:: bash

     $ docker run -it ubuntu:20.04

-If you prefer to work on your current directory from the container shell, instead do:
+However, if you prefer to work on your current directory from the container shell, use the ``-v`` option to request a bind mount of a host directory to a container directory, such as follows:

 .. sourcecode:: bash